-GIU International Christian Academy (GICA) runs two different systems: Ghanaian System and Cambridge Programme.
-Every students takes Bible as one of main subjects in their curriculum, regardless of system chosen.
+GIU International Christian Academy (GICA) runs the British Curriculum (IGCSE) students in this field will develop the Cambridge Learner attributes.
+Every student takes the Bible as one of the main subjects in their curriculum, regardless of the system chosen.

 Bible: We teach the Bible as a subject, and the students are trained to become godly men and women of God.
 GICA has the Bible curriculum for 3 years: